Venice Food Tour – Best Local Food & Restaurants

 1. Cicchetti — Venice’s Answer to Tapas

-The ritual of cicchetti is as important as the food itself.
-Locals move from bacaro to bacaro in a tradition called the giro d’ombra, stopping for a small glass of wine — an ombra — and a few bites at each spot.
-It’s Venice’s answer to the pub crawl, but infinitely more civilized and delicious.
-Prices are remarkably affordable, typically one to three euros per piece, making cicchetti the best food bargain in a notoriously expensive city.
+The ritual matters as much as the food.
+Locals move from bacaro to bacaro in a tradition called the giro d’ombra — stopping for a small glass of wine, an ombra, and a few bites at each spot.
+It’s Venice’s answer to a pub crawl, but quieter and far more civilized.
+Prices are genuinely affordable: typically one to three euros per piece.
+In a city that will cheerfully charge you €8 for a coffee near St. Mark’s Square, cicchetti are the best food bargain you’ll find.

 2. Baccalà Mantecato — Whipped Salt Cod Perfection